MCAN Board

 Fred Davis (he/him/his) President, Medfield

 Fred has spearheaded substantial community-level decarbonization efforts.
 As Chair of the Medfield Energy Committee from 2019-2022, he oversaw renewable energy and efficiency projects and explored net-zero redevelopment.
-His town organizing increased EV, solar, and heat pump adoption.
+His town is organizing increased EV, solar, and heat pump adoption.

 Since 2015, Fred has served as the top decarbonization expert for the Jewish Climate Action Network.
-As JCAN’s President since 2021, he continues to speak and train communities on effective climate action.
+As JCAN’s President 2021-4, he continued to speak and train

 With experience spanning from the Energy Crisis to the Climate Emergency, Fred is a leading authority on rapidly transitioning communities to a low-carbon future.